davidvilalta/davidvilalta.github.io/_pages/about.md

 David Vilalta.
 Non-Market Strategy and its Discontents: Firm Value and Democratic Costs of Political Appointments. <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5540800" target="_blank" rel="noopener">Available on SSRN</a>

 David Vilalta.
-The Politics of Abandonment: Private Service Deprivation and Support for the Far Left
+The Politics of Abandonment: Private Service Deprivation and Support for the Far Left.

 ## Publications